retailnext/sentry-sendmail/README.md

 This is sentry-sendmail, a sendmail replacement MTA.
 That means that all incoming emails on a system will get forwarded to sentry as a sentry issue.

-This can be useful is situations where SMTP can not be used or local email server can not be installed, and we want to capture system's email as a sentry event.
+This can be useful in situations where SMTP can not be used or local email server can not be installed, and we want to capture system's email as a sentry event.

 ## Installation